 TEST 2: Testing The Heater Element's Resistance

-Locate the round male terminals #3 and #4 of the O2 sensor connector itself (not the engine wiring harness O2 connector).
+Using the illustration above, locate O2 sensor terminals 1 and 4 of the O2 sensor connector itself (not the engine wiring harness O2 connector).

-With your multimeter in Ohms mode, probe terminals 3 and 4 of the O2 sensor itself.
+Probe terminals 1 and 4 of the O2 sensor itself.

-Remember, you're testing the round male terminals of the O2 sensor's connector and not the engine wiring harness connector (which has female terminals).
+Remember, you'll probe the male terminals of the O2 sensor's connector and not the female terminals of the engine wiring harness connector.